Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/application/altinn-apps/app/_index.md

 weight: 100
 ---

-The App developed in Altinn Studio is based on a application template that contains backend and frontend components.
-The app developer modifies and enhances the template with changing code and configuration in Altinn Studio or external devlopment tools.
+The App developed in Altinn Studio is currently based on a [asp.net application template](/teknologi/altinnstudio/solutions/altinn-apps/app/apptemplates/asp.net/) that contains backend and frontend components.
+The app developer modifies and enhances the app with changing code and configuration in Altinn Studio or external devlopment tools like [Visual Studio Code](https://code.visualstudio.com/).

-The application is built and deployed as a Docker container in a Kubernetes Pod.
+The application is built and deployed as a Docker container in a Kubernetes Pod to a Kubernetes cluster.
-See [deployment architecture](/architecture/infrastructure/deployement/altinn-apps) for deployment details.
+See [deployment architecture](/teknologi/altinnstudio/architecture/infrastructure/deployement/altinn-apps) for deployment details.

 In the future Altinn Studio will support apps based on different templates.
 Currently we support the below template(s).